(Data Protection Declaration)

 7) Use of your data for direct advertising

-7.2 If you have provided us with your e-mail address when purchasing products, we reserve the right to regularly send you offers for products similar to those already purchased from our range by e-mail.
-Pursuant to Section 7 (3) German law against unfair competition, we do not need to obtain separate consent from you for this.
+7.2 If you have provided us with your e-mail address when purchasing products, we reserve the right to regularly send you offers for products similar to those already purchased by e-mail.
+Pursuant to Section 7 (3) German law against unfair competition, we do not need to obtain separate consent from you.
 In this respect, data processing is carried out solely on the basis of our legitimate interest in personalized direct advertising pursuant to Art.
 6 (1) point f GDPR.
 If you have initially objected to the use of your e-mail address for this purpose, we will not send you an e-mail.
-You are entitled to object to the use of your e-mail address for the aforementioned advertising purpose at any time with effect for the future by notifying the controller named at the beginning.
+You are entitled to object to the future use of your e-mail address for the aforementioned advertising purpose at any time by notifying the controller named at the beginning of this document.
 In this regard, you only have to pay the transmission costs according to the basic tariffs.
 Upon receipt of your objection, the use of your e-mail address for advertising purposes will cease immediately.

 7.3 Our e-mail newsletters are sent via the technical service provider, The Rocket Science Group, LLC d/b/a MailChimp, 675 Ponce de Leon Ave NE, Suite 5000, Atlanta, GA 30308, USA (https://mailchimp.com), to whom we pass on the data you provided when registering for the newsletter.
 This disclosure is made in accordance with Art.
 6 (1) point f GDPR and serves our legitimate interest in the use of an effective, secure and user-friendly newsletter system.
 Please note that your data is usually transferred to a MailChimp server in the USA and stored there.